Skip to main content

 Full-time CTO hire:

-• Benefits, equipment, management overhead
+• Salary, equity, benefits, equipment, and management overhead

 Fractional CTO engagement: